QC20/tensor-tympani-interface/README.md

 # EarLink Interface: Exploring Novel Input Mechanisms through Tensor Tympani Muscle

-**Quick Fact:** When you clench your eyes tightly or yawn widely, you might notice a rumbling sound in your ears, similar to distant thunder.
-This intriguing phenomenon is due to the tensor tympani muscle.

-The tensor tympani muscle's primary role is to protect your ears from loud sounds, like chewing and even thunder.
-When activated, it tightens the eardrums, preventing them from vibrating and potential damage.
-However, it may not respond quickly enough to shield against sudden loud sounds.

-**# EarLink: Exploring Innovative Ear Interface 🦻

 Welcome to the EarLink project, a journey into innovative ways of interfacing with computers and machines using the natural capabilities of your ears.